chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 {{< /note >}}

 {{< warning >}}

-The below prerequisites are according to the standard Chef Automate HA setup.
+The following  prerequisites are according to the standard Chef Automate HA setup.
 You can contact the customer success manager or account manager if you use any specified version not mentioned here or a third-party extension or software.

 {{< /warning >}}

-Before installing Chef Automate HA in On-premises deployment mode, ensure you have taken a quick tour of this prerequisite page.
+Before installing Chef Automate HA in on-premises deployment mode, ensure you have taken a quick tour of this prerequisite page.

 ## Chef Automate Architecture

-We recommend using 11 node cluster for standard Automate HA on-premises deployment, as detailed in the table below:
+Chef recommends using an 11 node cluster for a standard Chef Automate HA on-premises deployment, as detailed in the table below:

 | Service Type      | Count |
 |-------------------|-------|